 There is an enormous range of specialised image collections in many different subject areas.
-Key collections will usually be listed on the Library subject guide for that subject area, but we have also listed a selection below.
-This guide from JISC Digital Media provides further information about finding subject specific image collections.
+Key collections will usually be listed on the Subject Guide for that subject area, but we have also listed a selection below.

 For specific details about the use which you can make of the images, please consult the terms and conditions of the resource in question.